Job Profile

 Which factors influence the salary?

 Employers’ interest in UX design is rising.
-According to Hired.com’s “Mind the gap” report, UX design is one of the skills with the greatest supply and demand gap.
-UX design was ranked fifth on LinkedIn’s list of skills that will get you hired in 2020.
-And it’s still important now: According to the Bureau of Labor Statistics, the User Experience (UX) field will grow by 27% in 2022.
-This is much faster than any other job on their list.
+According to Hired.com’s “Mind the Gap” report, UX design is one of the skills with the greatest supply and demand gap.
+UX design was ranked fifth on LinkedIn’s list of skills that will get you hired — and it’s still important now: According to the Bureau of Labor Statistics, the UX field will grow by 27% — much faster than almost any other profession.
 This points to a growing demand for qualified professionals who can bridge the gap between business objectives and technological capabilities.
-Similarly, CNN Money’s Best Jobs in America 2015 reports, UX design will grow by 18 percent between 2015 and 2025.
+Similarly, CNN Money reports that UX design will grow by 18 percent between 2015 and 2025.
 Indeed and LinkedIn have thousands of job listings, mostly in the United States, the United Kingdom, and Canada, with many remote options.
-As more organizations recognize the value of UX design, job opportunities and job security are expected to increase.
+As more organisations recognise the value of UX design, job opportunities and job security are expected to increase.

 What Is the Difference Between UI and UX?

-UI design is distinguishable in that it focuses on human-computer interaction.
-This can range from the usability of a desktop web page to the usability of an app screen on a mobile device.
-User interface designers (also known as interaction designers) concentrate solely on the interface of a product, not on the flow between interfaces or the user’s journey.
-User interface design and user experience design are inextricably linked.
-UX and UI designers collaborate to conduct user research, measure usability, and constantly test designs for any stand-out success to replicate or error to correct.
+UI design focuses on human-computer interaction — from the usability of a desktop web page to an app screen on a mobile device.
+User interface designers concentrate solely on the interface of a product, not on the flow between interfaces or the user’s overall journey.

 For example, consider a website that provides movie reviews.
-Even if the UI for finding a film is flawless, the UX for a user seeking information about a small independent release will be generally mediocre if the underlying database only contains films from major studios.
+Even if the UI for finding a film is flawless, the UX will be mediocre if the underlying database only contains films from major studios — because the user’s core need goes unmet.

 What Is the Portfolio of a UX Designer?

-According to Lesley University, UX designers can benefit from mastering these five applied skills.
+According to Lesley University, UX designers benefit most from mastering these five applied skills:

 • Research

 UX designers must understand what their audiences want and how they see the world to do their jobs effectively.
-According to UXmatters , this entails mastering the ability to plan, conduct, and analyze findings from a variety of research methods.
+According to UXmatters, this entails mastering the ability to plan, conduct, and analyse findings from a variety of research methods.
 User testing and analytical research skills are especially beneficial.

-Information architecture entails organizing data in a comprehensible manner.
-Information architecture, which applies to websites, apps, software, printed materials, and even physical spaces, may include systems such as labeling, navigation, and search functions.
+Information architecture entails organising data in a comprehensible manner.
+It applies to websites, apps, software, printed materials, and even physical spaces, and may include systems such as labelling, navigation, and search functions.

 • Wireframing